aleemdudekula/AWS-Architecture/README.md

 EC2 instance 2
 EC2 instance 3

-This improves availability and scalability.
+This improves:

+- Availability
+- Scalability
+- Fault tolerance

+---

-# 5. Private subnet (application layer)
+## 5. Private subnet (application layer)

-Application servers are usually placed in private subnets.
+Application servers are usually placed in **private subnets**.

 Reason:

 Security

-They should not be reachable from the internet directly.
+These servers **should not be reachable from the internet directly**.

 Traffic flow:

 ALB → EC2

+---

-# 6. Database layer
+## 6. Database layer

-The database (often Amazon RDS) sits in private subnets as well.
+The database (often **Amazon RDS**) sits in private subnets as well.

-Example access rule:
+Example security rule:

 RDS inbound:
-3306 from EC2 security group
+Port 3306 from EC2 security group

-This prevents direct internet access.
+This ensures the database **cannot be accessed directly from the internet**.

+---

-# 7. Private servers accessing internet
+## 7. Private servers accessing the internet

 Private servers still need to:

-download updates
+- Download updates

-install packages
+- Install packages

-call APIs
+- Call external APIs

-So they use:
+They use a **NAT Gateway** for outbound access:

 EC2 → NAT Gateway → Internet

-The NAT allows outbound traffic only.
+NAT allows **outbound traffic only**, blocking inbound connections from the internet.

-Final architecture flow
+---

+# Final Architecture Flow

 User
 ↓
 Route53